 Glutathione is known as your body’s master antioxidant and maybe your body’s most important antioxidant for preventing disease.
 There are over 89,000 medical articles about it and its benefits to support healing or preventing cancer, heart disease, dementia, autoimmune disease, autism, and Alzheimer’s disease.

 Glutathione is a combination of three amino acids: cysteine, glycine, and glutamine.
 The secret behind glutathione’s detox power is the sulfur compounds it contains.

-According to Dr. Mark Hyman MD, sulfur is sticky and acts like flypaper.ll of the toxins in your body, like free radicals, mercury, and radiation, stick to it and are then eliminated by the body.
+According to Dr. Mark Hyman MD, sulfur is sticky and acts like flypaper for the toxins in your body.
+Free radicals, mercury, and radiation, stick to sulfur, which is then eliminated by the body.

 Benefits of Milk Thistle

-There are other reported milk thistle benefits aside from detoxifying the liver.
+There are other reported benefits from use of milk thistle besides helping to prevent or treat liver conditions.
 People who have supplemented with milk thistle have reported improvements in:

 - Skin health